“I’m looking for recommendations for some anime to watch “

 Genre: Action, Dark Fantasy, Mystery

-When it comes to anime, Attack on Titan has proven to be just as addicting and popular as Game of Thrones.
+Attack on Titan is just as addicting and popular as Game of Thrones when it comes to anime.

-These series are similar in that they aren’t afraid to kill off the main characters and that the situations in which they find themselves are bleak.
+Both of these series are similar in that they don’t mind killing off the main characters and put them in bad situations.

-This gives the audience a sense of realism, as there is no certainty of a favorable conclusion at any stage.
+This gives the audience a sense of realism, since there is never a guarantee that things will turn out well.

 1. Jojo’s Bizarre Adventure